TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-wiring-blob-store-workers.md

 }
 ```

-Which it turn means we need some way to distinguish between `WorkerHost` and `InfiniSheetWorker` at runtime.
+Which in turn means we need some way to distinguish between `WorkerHost` and `InfiniSheetWorker` at runtime.
 The cleanest way is to add a [type predicate](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#using-type-predicates) method to `WorkerHost` and `InfiniSheetWorker`.

 ```ts
   isWorker(): this is InfiniSheetWorker<MessageT>